holochain/holochain-rust/doc/architecture/decisions/0015-container-api.md

 and remote processes alike to be implemented by the context a Holochain app is executed in.

-Fundamental to this API is user roles and permissions.
+Fundamental to this API is user/client roles and permissions.
-Users will be able to use different subsets of the Container's API depending on their specific permissions.
+Clients will be able to use different subsets of the Container's API depending on their specific permissions.

 ### Generic API

-Every user (of the Container API, i.e. QML root widgets, admin UI in the case of HoloSqape, and network services built on top of the Container) will have these functions available, though functions can return with a permission denied error in case an app or capability was given that the current user is not allowed to use.
+Every client (of the Container API, i.e. QML root widgets, admin UI in the case of HoloSqape, and network services built on top of the Container) will have these functions available, though functions can return with a permission denied error in case an app or capability was given that the current client is not allowed to use.

 * `call(app_hash, capability_name, function_name, parameters) -> {results}`
 * `connect(app_hash, capability_name, signal_name, callback_function)`